nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 ```
 The compiled OpenEmu.app binary is located in the default DerivedData path, `~/Library/Developer/Xcode/DerivedData` within a generated `OpenEmu-...` folder and then inside `Build/Products/Release`

+To get the experimental build, which includes extra work-in-progress cores, change `"Build All"` to `"Build All + Experimental"`

 ##GUI Install Guide (Easy mode)
 ###Step 1